camroybal/greywrite/README.md

 [greywrite.com]

-This is my personal digial garden where I work on cultivating little thoughts.
-I write this blog in public but the contents are truely for my own consumption.
+This is my personal digital garden where I work on cultivating little thoughts.
+I write this blog in public but the contents are truly for my own consumption.
  The feel of this site will be like flipping through someones notebook.

- This little blog was written and edited using Obsidian for the Markdown content and is hosted on Github Pages with a Static Site Generateor called [Quartz4](https://quartz.jzhao.xyz).
+ This little blog was written and edited using Obsidian for the Markdown content and is hosted on Github Pages with a Static Site Generator called [Quartz4](https://quartz.jzhao.xyz).
  Check out the github and amazing work by Jacky Zhao here: https://github.com/jackyzha0/quartz